By Feature10 tools reviewed

 Standout feature: Native Stripe rebilling and feature visibility controls per sub-account.
 Agencies can show or hide specific features per client.

 Drawback: Price.
-At $2,000 per month before BYOK passthrough, this is the most expensive entry on this list.
+The white-label/reseller track has historically been priced around $2,000 per month before BYOK passthrough, which would make it among the most expensive entries on this list.
 Smaller agencies and those serving high-ticket DM clients do not need a voice-only platform at that cost.
+Confirm the current figure with Synthflow, since its tiering has changed.

 4. Vendasta.
 Best for marketplace-style agency platforms